Augmented Reality experience demystified

 15 best practices to apply in the expanded world of perception

-- Not all devices give support to the same scope of AR experience.
+1. Not all devices give support to the exact scope of the AR experience.

-Although there are plenty of current iOS devices on the market, there are older versions that are still a consideration for developers.
+Although there are plenty of current iOS devices on the market, some older versions are still a consideration for developers.
 Design your scenes to gracefully omit more advanced features or hide the dependent feature altogether.

-Make sure that a complete experience is possible even on the smallest devices.
+Ensure a complete experience is possible, even on the smallest devices.
 Avoid miniaturisation.
 Instead;

 AR experiences play well when delivering extra features that allow task achievement with significant ease.
 AR is ideal for full-featured games embedded in closed spaces.
 AR enhances imagination and is very engaging.
 Accordingly, another critical area in which AR technology can be used is education.

 Avoid cluttering the scene with controls, text or too many objects.
 Instead, use high-quality assets.
-Be careful while generating this exact load on the processing power of the device that creates a real-world illusion and still doesn’t hinder performance, because a human eye quickly notices downfall when the frame rate drops below 60.
+Be careful while generating this exact load on the processing power of the device; that creates a real-world illusion and still doesn’t hinder performance because a human eye quickly notices a downfall when the frame rate drops below 60.

 Use audio and 3D visual hints.
 Make entry-level as low as possible.
 If appropriate, build several smaller experiences.

-- Some glare effects when they are too familiar can distort rendering reflections.
+6. Some glare effects, when too familiar, can distort rendering reflections.

-Be moderate when applying effects, so as not to apply to many.
-It is, so they don’t collide with those deduced from the environment.
+Be moderate when applying effects so as not to apply too many.
+It is so they don’t collide with those deduced from the environment.
 Conversely, make any hints in a minimal user interface easy to discern from virtual objects.
 They should easily catch user interaction.
 All the types of controls and buttons that appear in the AR scene must be very distinct from everything else so that the user can differentiate them at a glance.

 Do not make too many objects interactive at the same time.
 Apart from performance considerations, it may cause confusion and accidental interactions.
-Provide sufficient touch area boundaries with comfortable spacing between them, which the user will appreciate in board game apps and similarly cluttered apps.
+Provide sufficient touch area boundaries with comfortable spacing between them, which the user will appreciate in board games and similarly cluttered apps.

 The real world is not mute, so the augmented one should not be different.
 Supply physical effects with suitable sounds which resemble the real ones.

-Owing to the above, instead of the changing scene, the user will focus their attention on the contents.
-Refer to objects by using graphics and a moderate animation.
-A placement indicator designed to be associated with your app is the way to mark exact places where the user is supposed to move or put virtual objects.
-Make them easily distinguishable from objects themselves.
+Owing to the above, the user will focus their attention on the contents instead of the changing scene.
+Refer to objects by using graphics and moderate animation.
+A placement indicator designed to be associated with your app is the way to mark the exact places where the user is supposed to move or put virtual objects.
+Make them easily distinguishable from the objects themselves.

-Ideally, ensure that the user has already learnt the basics before getting into a more advanced interaction.
-Include any helpful guidance or on-boarding and allow revision of its content.
+Ideally, ensure the user has already learnt the basics before getting into a more advanced interaction.
+Include any helpful guidance or onboarding and allow revision of its content.
 When the user doesn’t have to move a lot, favour direct object manipulation with standard gestures.
-But when the user needs to explore and move, allow this movement through the use of controls.
+But when the user needs to explore and move, allow this movement through controls.
 Every object interaction should be simple.
-For example, rotate only in one axis, cruise only in two dimensions at the same time, and do not mix rotation with movement.
-Predictable placement and transparency of the control icons that users often use are crucial here.
-They should not get in the way when interacting with the scene, or be difficult to access.
+For example, rotate only in one axis, cruise only in two dimensions simultaneously, and do not mix rotation with movement.
+Predictable placement and transparency of users’ control icons are crucial here.
+They should not get in the way when interacting with the scene or be challenging to access.

 It is always easier to correct the position of a misplaced object than to introduce delays to user actions.
-For even better experience employ appropriately long animation.
+For an even better experience, employ appropriately long animation.